-- (1) For block faces identified on Figure A-1 that front on Main Street, a minimum of 90% of the site frontage must be occupied by a building or buildings.
-If the development site has frontage on Main Street and another street, the frontage occupancy requirement must be met on Main Street only. - (2) For block faces identified on Figure A-1 that front on Harrison Street, Monroe Street, Washington Street, Adams Street, and 21st Avenue, a minimum of 75% of the site frontage must be occupied by a building or buildings.
-Except for Subsection 1.A above, if the development site has frontage on one of the streets listed here and another street, the frontage occupancy requirement must be met on the streets listed here only. - (3) For other block faces, a minimum of 50% of the site frontage must be occupied by a building or buildings.
+Block Faces 1 Minimum Frontage Occupancy Requirement Notes 1.
+Main Street 90% If the development site has frontage on Main Street and another street, the frontage occupancy requirement must be met on Main Street only.
+2. Secondary Streets (Harrison Street, Monrroe Street, Washington Street, Adams Street, and 21 st Avenue) 75% If the development site has frontage on one of the streets listed here and another street where neither frontage is on Main Street, the frontage occupancy requirement must be met on the streets listed here only.
+3. Tertiary Streets (All others) 50%